astroumd/lmtoy/docs/source/glossary.rst

       (Phased Array Receiver for Millimeter Astronomy): 64 element receiver - prototype.

     pixel
       synonym for **beam** as in multi-beam.
 The keyword --pix_list= is used to select pixels (0..15) for processing.

     plotly
       dash uses plotly, which is a data analytics framework working within a browser environment.

     ProjectId
       Each LMT observing proposal has a unique proposal ID assigned.
-An example is **2018-S1-MU-46**
+An example is **2018-S1-MU-46**, which contains the proposal year, session, institution and proposal number.

     Quick Look data
       At the LMT there are "Quick Look" data that will be used to assess if data will be scientifically viable.
-See also Timely Analysis Products (TAP)
+Usually made available via the Shift Report website.
+See also Timely Analysis Products (TAP) for a view closer to the science data.

     ramp
       The ramp is the area where not all beams have been.
-Within the ramp there is thus a uniform coverage.
+Within the ramp there is thus a non-uniform coverage.
 The ramp covers 3 beams (not FWHM, but pixel), so about 85".
 For any maps smaller than about 200" there is no good area of uniform coverage.
 Should have a plot of that here, and maybe